Reasoning Model Is Superior LLM-Judge, Yet Suffers from Biases: Construction Details of Helpsteer2-trivial

 \section{Construction Details of Helpsteer2-trivial}

-In this chapter, we introduce the Helpsteer2-trivial dataset, designed to verify the instruction-following capabilities of judge models.
-Constructed from the original Helpsteer2 \cite{wang2024helpsteer2opensourcedatasettraining}, this dataset leverages the source's granular, aspect-specific scores derived from human annotators.
-Unlike datasets containing only general preference pairs, Helpsteer2 allows us to isolate instances where a generally inferior response outperforms the preferred response on a specific dimension.
+This section describes how we construct Helpsteer2-trivial to evaluate whether judge models can follow criterion-specific evaluation instructions.
+The dataset is derived from Helpsteer2~\cite{wang2024helpsteer2opensourcedatasettraining}, whose human annotations include both overall preference and aspect-level scores.
+This structure allows us to identify cases where the overall preferred response is not the best response under a particular evaluation dimension.

-Specifically, we filter the data to identify cases where the rejected response scores higher than the preferred response on a particular aspect.
-This yields quadruplets in the form of (\textit{question}, \textit{preferred response}, \textit{dispreferred response}, \textit{inverted aspect}).
-We then design two distinct judge prompts: one for overall evaluation and one for aspect-specific evaluation, as shown in \ref{prompt:overal_judge} and \ref{prompt:specific_judge}.
+Specifically, we filter samples into quadruplets of (\textit{question}, \textit{preferred response}, \textit{dispreferred response}, \textit{inverted aspect}), where the preferred response has the higher overall score but the dispreferred response has a higher score on one specific aspect.
+We then evaluate each pair with two prompts: an \texttt{Overall} prompt that asks for holistic preference judgment and a \texttt{Specific} prompt that asks the judge to compare only the inverted aspect.
+The prompts are shown in Prompts~\ref{prompt:overall_judge} and~\ref{prompt:specific_judge}.

-Based on that, we evaluate judge models using both prompts.
-Specifically, model with strong judging and instruction-following capabilities should select the generally preferred response under the \texttt{Overall} prompt, but switch to dispreferred response under the \texttt{Specific} prompt.
-To quantify this, we define the Reversal Rate (RR) as:
+A judge with both general judging ability and evaluation instruction-following ability should first select the overall preferred response under the \texttt{Overall} prompt and then switch to the aspect-preferred response under the \texttt{Specific} prompt.
+We quantify this behavior with Reversal Rate (RR):

-where $y_A$ is the preferred response and $y_B$ is the dispreferred response, $P_{\text{overal}}$ and $P_{\text{spec}}$ are the two prompt templates.
-A higher RR indicates strong instruction adherence, as the model correctly adjusts its judgment based on the specific criteria.
-Conversely, a low RR implies the model is "stubborn"—persisting with the overall better response regardless of the specific evaluation constraint.
-This metric effectively quantifies the judge model's ability to follow evaluation instructions.
+where $y_A$ is the overall preferred response, $y_B$ is the overall dispreferred response, and $P_{\text{overall}}$ and $P_{\text{spec}}$ are the two prompt templates.
+A higher RR indicates that the judge can adapt its preference according to the requested evaluation criterion instead of rigidly preserving the overall preference.